Chequered/Arduino-uno-joystick/README.md

 Now you can expand on this project and make a small game using the Arduino and joystick.

-Creadted by: Djamali Jones & Daan Ruiter
+Created by: Djamali Jones & Daan Ruiter